jryanad/ad-oneframework/README.md

 The JS for things like *dropdown menu*, *responsive menu*, *backtotopbutton*, and *fontresizer* are included in both the app.js and plugins.js.
 These must be defined in your assets.json file in order for these components to work on your site.

 Also, there are 2 files in *Components* for tabs.js & accordion.js, just add these to your assets.json file as needed.

+# TODO's

+* Create a Spacing Partial for easy spacing control on the front-end using classes
+* Update tabs to a more responsive approach
+* Create an extension or partial for Material Design Cards
+* Create new *navbar-inline* partial for alternative navigation setup
+* Create Sticky Header option to work with new *navbar-inline*
+* Create alternative pagination styles
+* Create Grid System (possibly with flexbox & polyfill for IE9 support)
+* Create Thumb Grid partial similarly to Foundation's Block Grid for photo gallery generation

+# Changelog

+### October 2nd, 2015

+* New: REM to Pixel Conversion
+* New: Info Boxes to use for system notifications
+* New: Floating Back to Top Button
+* New: One Framework Extensions
+* Updated: FontAwesome 4.4.0
+* Updated: File & Directory Schematic for ease of use
+* Updated: Moved core framework defaults into one centralized location